mdsufz/MuDoGeR/Manual_MuDoGeR.md

 # Module 3: Pipelines for viral genomes recovery
 Note: Make sure that all the viral tools are installed.
 The links for the installation can be found in the installation module of the ![README](https://github.com/mdsufz/MuDoGeR/blob/master/README.md) file

 Running the viral module on the assembly fasta file, leads to the identification and recovery of the viral genomes contained in that.
 The indepentent results of each tool, combined together and the replicates are been removed.
-The three viral recovery tools (**VirFinder**, **VIBRANT**, **VirSorter**) are used simultaneously but there is also the choice for the user to run each of them independently or even to skip one of them or to skip the dereplication step.
+The three viral recovery tools (**VirFinder**, **VIBRANT**, **VirSorter**) are used simultaneously but there is also the choice for the user to run each of them independently or even to skip one of them.
 Before the run of the script is important for the user to decide about the parameters minimum coverege(-c) and minimum identity (-i) used in the dereplication.
 By default the minimum coverage is 70 and the minimum identity 95.
 However the user is free to change the dereplication parameters depending on the aims of the metagenomic analysis or the assembly dataset.

 Run MuDoGeR viral  module with all three tools and the de-replication function:
 ```
-mudoger viral module  -o /path/to/output/folder -f ~/path/to/assembly/file --vifinder --virsorter --vibrant --dereplication -c 70 -i 95
+mudoger viral module  -o /path/to/output/folder -f ~/path/to/assembly/file --vifinder --virsorter --vibrant -c 70 -i 95
 ```
 * The `/path/to/output/folder` indicates the path to the output directory where the output folders of the viral module will fall
 * The `/path/to/assembly/file` indicates the path to the file of the assemblies